Prosecutors in Hawaii unseal public corruption, bribery case

 “When we received the information from this member of the public, our investigators and prosecutors took a look at it and thought this is significant,” Connors said.
 “It is certainly among one of the largest bribery cases that our our office has investigated and prosecuted.”

-Steven Merrill, the FBI special agent in charge of the Honolulu office, said their work investigating corrupt public officials in Hawaii is not done.
+Steven Merrill, the FBI special agent in charge of the Honolulu office, said the agency’s work investigating corrupt public officials in Hawaii is not done.

 “Public corruption is the FBI’s number one criminal investigative priority because corrupt public officials undermine the public’s trust and confidence in our government,” he said.
 “Both individuals individually profited from the scheme, but with no regard to the fact that the citizens of Maui County would be defrauded.
 They were emboldened to continue the scheme for many years until their greed caught up with them.”